yegor256/blog/_drafts/code.md

 something wrong and should be fixed.

 **Treat Any Question As a Bug**.
-Don't expect a code review to produce functionality bugs, like "I click this button and the system crashes".
+Don't expect a review to produce functionality bugs, like "I click this button and the system crashes".
 This will happen rarely, if ever.
 Your team is very good at discovering these issues and fixing them.
 Independent review is not about that kind of bugs.
 The main goal of independent review is to